 Opening and sharing files from the Teams app is fast and easy.
 If your important docs are in Teams Files, you have the peace of mind that you'll be able to access them anywhere.

 Bringing file conversations into a Teams channel should eliminate the need to send links to files in Outlook or create confusing duplicate copies.
 When used to its full potential, Teams streamlines the workflow of how files are stored, shared and managed.

-Did you know that PTG offers affordable Ready, Set, Go, Teams training for your entire office?
+Did you know that PTG offers a free Teams training course?
 Find out more.

 Thank you to PTG IT Engineer, Matt Snider, for contributing to this article.